bitovi/jira-timeline-report/CONTRIBUTING.md

 ```sh
 ngrok http 3000
 ```

+2. After the tunnel starts, you need to create the `atlassian-connect.json` file by running `npm run create:atlassian-connect --local`
-1. After the tunnel starts, copy the secure domain (e.g. `https://46f7-8-47-99-200.ngrok-free.app`) and update `baseUrl` in <span style="white-space: nowrap;">public/atlassian-connect.json</span> with the domain.
+3. Once created, copy the secure domain (e.g. `https://46f7-8-47-99-200.ngrok-free.app`) and update `baseUrl` in <span style="white-space: nowrap;">public/atlassian-connect.json</span> with the domain.
-1. Open your Jira dev environment and click Apps from the top nav, then `Manage Your Apps`.
+4. Open your Jira dev environment and click Apps from the top nav, then `Manage Your Apps`.
 If you have enabled devlopment mode, you should see an `Upload app` option next to `Build a new app`.
 Click `Uplaod app`.
-1. Paste the secure domain into the text box, and add `/atlassian-connect.json` to the end (e.g. `https://46f7-8-47-99-200.ngrok-free.app/atlassian-connect.json`).
+5. Paste the secure domain into the text box, and add `/atlassian-connect.json` to the end (e.g. `https://46f7-8-47-99-200.ngrok-free.app/atlassian-connect.json`).
 Click `Upload`.
-1. The apps list should refresh and show `Timeline Report` as a User-installed app.
+6. The apps list should refresh and show `Timeline Report` as a User-installed app.
 From here, click `Apps` in the top nav and you should see a `Your Apps` heading with `Timeline Report` as an option underneath.
 Click `Timeline Report` and you should see the Timeline Report app load in the window!